 The actual legal costs to challenge or defend a dark store reduction cannot be projected with any specificity.
-However, they will certainly be less the ten-year $.5 million cost of the current reductions.
-If the legal costs are shared between Sauk County and a municipality 50/50 as this resolution proposes, the end costs to Sauk County are very likely to be less than just one year of Sauk County’s lost tax revenue, $55,000, from the existing dark store properties.
+However, they will certainly be less the ten-year $1 million cost of the current reductions.
+If the legal costs are shared between Sauk County and a municipality 50/50 as this resolution proposes, the end costs to Sauk County are very likely to be less than just one year of Sauk County’s lost tax revenue, $100,000, from the existing dark store properties.
 Importantly, the legal costs will be more projectable when a specific case is proposed for participation and Sauk County and the participating municipality will be able to use that information to make a final decision.

 Notably, mere adoption of this resolution may also have a positive fiscal impact for Sauk County taxpayers and governments.
 Big box stores considering a dark store reduction may forego such action if this resolution is approved given the resource commitment from Sauk County it includes.
 A Sauk County commitment to use its resources to fight dark store property tax reductions makes the fight a little more even.
 It is reasonable to think that alone may discourage new dark store tax reduction proposals in Sauk County.

+Sauk County previously, and correctly, used reserve funds to pay for dark store refunds.
+Similarly, Sauk County should use reserve funds to pay for resistance to Dark Store threats.

 MIS Note: No information systems impact